Chamarr/Chamarr/README.md

 Full Stack Software Engineer
 -----------------

-I am a rising junior at UMD after switching from pre-med to computer science.
-I have been teaching myself to code alongside taking my cs classes for about 7 months.
+I am a junior at UMD after switching from pre-med to computer science.
+I have been teaching myself to code alongside taking my CS classes for about 8 months.

 * 🌍  I'm based in Maryland
 * ✉️  You can contact me at [chamarrball@gmail.com](mailto:chamarrball@gmail.com)